 So you’re stuck in a maddening paradox:

-⚖️If you keep saying yes, you risk feeling used.
+⚖️ If you keep saying yes, you risk feeling used.

-⚖️If you stop saying yes, you worry you’ll be discounted or rendered obsolete.
+⚖️ If you stop saying yes, you worry you’ll be discounted or rendered obsolete.

 On one side, we’re told: “Protect yourself.
 Don’t let people take advantage of you.”

-On the other, we’re told: “Put yourself out there.
+Yet we're also told, we’re told: “Put yourself out there.
 Step up.
 That’s how opportunities come.”

 This article is my attempt to resolve that paradox.
 I want to help you tell the difference between the draining yeses that deplete you and the strategic, generous yeses that build your skills, your visibility, and your sense of yourself as a powerful, emotionally intelligent leader, practicing inclusive leadership from the inside out.